Ethical & Environmental Policy

 About 10 years ago we moved to a purpose-built factory on a local industrial estate as we had very much outgrown the original premises.
 This building has been built to the highest standards regarding insulation etc thereby helping to minimise our carbon footprint.
 To further our carbon reduction we have also installed solar panels on the factory roof.

 With regard to our ethical policy over buying our fabrics and imported products; the bulk of our fabrics are woven in Turkey and finished in the UK.
-Where we do use mills and factories in the other parts of the word, we ensure that no child labour is used and that employment standards are good.
+Where we do use mills and factories in the other parts of the world, we ensure that no child labour is used and that employment standards are good.
 We can supply accreditation for our organic fabrics.
 Plus quality assurances for our pre-sewn items by the CISQ Federation and RINA SA 8000-2008 Certified Social Accountability System.

 We make sure any waste fabrics, cardboard, chemicals etc are recycled wherever possible or disposed of responsibly according to current legislation.
 Plus we are also working hard to reduce the amount of plastic we buy for our product packaging.
 With our aim being to drastically reduce the amount we use over the next five years, by offering alternatives such as bio-degradable plastic, and alternatives made from other recyclable materials.